tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - KMS Keys can be rotated
 - Backing Key (and previous backing keys)
 - Aliases - friendly names for keys

+### KMS - Key Policies and Security

+- Key Policies - IAM like policies for keys
+- Every Key has one
+- Key Policies + IAM Policies = Access Control
+- Key Policies + Grants